 It was the kind of talk fathers and sons have been having forever, about the future and direction and finding meaning in life.
 But the words went deep and became Gray's guidepost, leading him into the Minnesota Air National Guard, the Air Force and two tours in Afghanistan.

 “He said the key to a life worth living is to sacrifice yourself to a greater good and to give back more to society than you take,” Gray said.
 “He said that in some way after high school I had to give something of myself to some greater cause.
 As 15-year-old, that struck me as pretty profound.”

-Professor Alison Kwok specializes in architectural green design strategies and environmental technologies in the School of Architecture and Allied Arts.
+Professor Alison Kwok specializes in architectural green design strategies and environmental technologies in the College of Design.
 She is a brilliant practitioner and scholar who has been key to the Department of Architecture’s ranking as #1 in the U.S. in Sustainable Design Practices and Principles by DesignIntelligence.

 Two projects by UO architecture students are winners of the 2016 "Top Ten for Students" design competition awarded by the American Institute of Architects Committee on the Environment (COTE).
 Undergraduates Lacey Aley, Alex Collins, and Addison Estrada and graduate student Tim Schneider were selected for the prestigious national honor.
 This marks the second year that UO designs have placed in the national competition.

 Department of Architecture Professor Alison Kwok is among the 25 Most Admired Educators for 2016, DesignIntelligence reports.

 “With an inspiring energy to educate students about sustainable design principles, Alison Kwok encourages them to expand on what they have learned through research,” DesignIntelligence states on its website.
 “She constantly seeks to better her students’ experiences and create well-informed architects.”